learnuidev/mandarino-engine/README.md

 ## 7. List Components

 `listComponents` is a synchronous function that returns a list of components.
-It uses `gpt-4o-mini` under da hood

 ```js
 const components = mandarino.listComponents();